zhuang-li/zhuang-li.github.io/_pages/about.md

 ---

+- **12/02/2024**: I joined **RMIT University** as a Lecturer!
+  - I will be recruiting **1 PhD student** in the 2025 cycle to work on **low-resource languages and culturally-aligned large language models (LLMs)**.
+  - Additionally, I may collaborate with researchers from **RMIT University** and **Monash University** to recruit another PhD student focusing on **multimodal NLP**.
+  - **If you are interested in joining, feel free to reach out!**

+- **12/04/2024**: Co-organized the ALTA Shared Task: **Overview of the 2024 ALTA Shared Task: Detect Automatic AI-Generated Sentences for Human-AI Hybrid Articles**.

+---

 ## Research Interests

 ### Natural Language Processing
 - **Semantic Parsing**: Transforming natural language utterances into machine-readable meaning representations for applications such as dialogue systems.
-- **Social NLP and Culturally-Inclusive AI**: Aligning AI systems, including large language models, with diverse social norms to ensure inclusivity and cultural sensitivity.
+- **Social NLP and Culturally-Inclusive AI**: Aligning NLP systems, including large language models, with diverse social norms to ensure inclusivity and cultural sensitivity.
 - **Data-Efficient NLP**: Enhancing NLP model performance while minimizing the need for large amounts of labeled data.

 ### Machine Learning